DigiBP/Team-Saechsilueuete/README.md

 ### Documents received:

-The process starts when an authorization holder uploads documents to the dedicated file hosting service.
+TThe process starts when an authorization holder uploads documents to the dedicated file hosting service.
 The current system sends an email to the Entry Team’s inbox reporting uploaded documents every two hours during working hours.

 ### File documents:

-In this step, an Entry Team member moves the received documents from the folder of the dedicated file hosting service to local filing.
+In this step, an Entry Team member moves the received documents from the folder of the dedicated file hosting service to the local filing.
 Locally all the documents belonging to one process are stored in one folder.
 These folders are named by convention to enable retrieval of information for specific amendments in the VDC.

 ### Review Document Completeness:

 Next, the filed documents are checked for completeness.
 The Entry Team member looks at the received documents and determines if they are complete and correct.
-To determine completeness, the worker reads in the documents if this is a new entry or what type of change needs to be done and which information texts have been approved by Swissmedic.
+To determine completeness, the worker reads in the documents if this is a new entry, what type of change needs to be done, and which information texts have been approved by Swissmedic.
 Depending on this, the required documents can vary.
-To determine correctness, the worker looks at the content of the received documents and checks if it fulfills specific criteria (e.g. in the PDF-files, there is no Swissmedic logo or stamp allowed).
+To determine correctness, the worker looks at the content of the received documents and checks if it fulfills specific criteria (e.g., in the PDF files, there is no Swissmedic logo or stamp allowed).

 ### Request missing documents or information: